pajouheshgar/Pajouheshgar.github.io/Posts/Dimensionality_Reduction_Part_I/Dimensionality_Reduction_Part_I.md

 2. Animals are made of building blocks we call cells.
 3. Colonies are made of building blocks we call colony members.
 4. Countries are made of building blocks we call citizens.
+5. Images are made of building blocks we call pixels.
+6. Brain is made of building blocks we call neurons.

 And so on...

+To put it briefly combining many simple units allow us to perform variety of complex tasks, hence a modular implementation of the __Word__ will lead to multi-dimensionality!

+But the essence of the world is simple(It's my own belief but its a long historical debate!), e.g colony of ants follows a simple rule and etc.
+The goal of dimensionality reduction is to find this essence!

 [back](./)